laravel/docs/elixir.md

 <a name="usage"></a>
 ## Usage

 Now that you've installed Elixir, you'll be compiling and concatenating in no time!
+To get started, edit `gulpfile.js` to tell Gulp what tasks you would like it to perform.
+This is the same file you would be editing if you were using Gulp without Elixir, the only difference is now you can use the `elixir()` function to more easily configure your Gulp tasks.

 #### Compile Less